 Operation HopeFULL provided a tangible way to do just that.
 Thousands of people made donations, both large and small, and raised enough money to ensure the soup kitchen stayed open through the summer months.
 In a real sense, Operation HopeFULL offered hope, not only to the soup kitchen’s guests, but to everyone who felt paralyzed during the lockdown.
 They wanted to help but couldn’t leave their homes.
 By rallying support from the broader New York City community, the campaign offered a meaningful opportunity for people to ensure that the New Yorkers struggling with hunger, homelessness, and hardship had access to food, clothing, toiletries, and masks among many other essentials.

 That’s a long way of saying, the idea for Operation HopeFULL was very much a product of teamwork between OTTO and the soup kitchen.
 We are so grateful, not only for its high-quality branding of our campaign, but for the creative back-and-forth and thought partnership it offered to ensure we were set up for success.

-Sara Pandolfi: The soup kitchen, even though it’s the largest soup kitchen in NY, is extremely grassroots and, even before COVID, had a very lean operations.
+Sara: The soup kitchen, even though it’s the largest soup kitchen in New York, is extremely grassroots and, even before COVID, it had a very lean operations.
 Going into the height of the crisis, the soup kitchen’s fundraising team was already short-staffed, with only its Director of Development to manage and oversee all aspects of its fundraising and marketing.

 In a way, I’ve always thought of myself as an ambassador and advocate of Holy Apostles Soup Kitchen, and I am proud to serve as a skills-based volunteer to consult on the strategy and outreach of Operation HopeFULL.
 Working with HASK for nearly a decade, I’ve helped its development department cultivate and steward new relationships, including a special partnership with OTTO.